Program Officer, West Africa

-Emmanuel Kuyole is a program officer, Natural Resources & Climate Change in the foundation’s office in Lagos, Nigeria.
-Emmanuel has worked on extractive governance and public policy for nearly 20 years, leading national and international development Institutions, projects and campaigns.
+Emmanuel Kuyole is a program officer on the Natural Resources and Climate Change team, based in the foundation’s office in Lagos, Nigeria.
+He has worked on extractive governance and public policy for nearly 20 years, leading national and international development institutions, projects, and campaigns.

-Before joining Ford in 2021, Emmanuel was executive director of Centre for Extractive and Development, Africa responsible for strategy development, team leadership, fundraising, research and program management.
-He was also responsible for establishing the institutional and program presence of Natural Resource Governance Institute formerly Revenue Watch in sub-Saharan Africa as Africa regional coordinator and later deputy director, Africa (2008-2016).
+Before joining Ford in 2021, Emmanuel was executive director of the Centre for Extractive and Development, Africa, where he was responsible for strategy development, team leadership, fundraising, research, and program management.
+He was also responsible for establishing the institutional and program presence of the Natural Resource Governance Institute (formerly Revenue Watch) in sub-Saharan Africa as Africa regional coordinator and later served as deputy director, Africa, from 2008 to 2016.

-Emmanuel holds an MSc in oil and gas management from Coventry University and an executive master’s in governance & leadership from the Ghana Institute of Management and Public Administration (GIMPA).
+Emmanuel holds a master of science degree in oil and gas management from Coventry University and an executive master’s degree in governance and leadership from the Ghana Institute of Management and Public Administration.